 Proudly known to us as the frontline warriors, nurses are the eminent pillars of the healthcare system.
-They are caregivers and nurturers which stand by the side of patients after they have gone through a medical procedure or have been treated by the doctor.
-Nurses are also the key link between a doctor and a patient as they ensure that patients recover after their treatments and are given proper care to restore their wellbeing.
+They are caregivers and nurturers who stand by the side of patients after they have gone through a medical procedure or have been treated by the doctor.
+They are also the key link between a doctor and a patient as they ensure that patients recover after their treatments and are given proper care to restore their wellbeing.
 For those interested in following the career path of a nurse, there is a wide range of Nursing courses available from training diplomas to full-fledged specialised degree programs.
 If you are exploring the question of how to become a nurse, then here’s a blog with collated information on all the major courses, universities and the complete career map that you can follow.

 This Blog Includes:

 - Skills Required

 - Steps on How to Become a Nurse

 - How to Become a Nurse in India

 - Eligibility Criteria